 This third incarnation dispenses with JupyterHub and instead use a Kubernetes operator to manage creation of workshop environments and sessions, with a separate web based training portal being used to mediate access and manage sessions.

-At this point work has been completed to support all the use case scenarios listed above, although there still hasn’t been an official announcement of availability of edukates.
+At this point work has been completed to support all the use case scenarios listed above, although there still hasn’t been an official announcement of availability of educates.

-This shouldn’t deter you from trying out edukates.
+This shouldn’t deter you from trying out educates.
 What is being done isn’t new and is based on over 3 years of iterative improvements and learning in providing workshop based training.